lexycole/penora-web3-afrika-mini-hack/README.md

 # PENORA🖊️

-## A decentralized platform to write and post Blog Post.
+## A decentralized platform to read and write articles.

 ## Project Presentation: